2021 Updated

 Each questionnaire is presented in a multiple-choice format; simply select the answer you believe is correct and click on the ‘Next’ button to continue onto the next question.

 Your score for each questionnaire appears as soon as you have completed the last question.
 You need to achieve an overall pass rate of 70% to obtain a certificate of completion.

 You have 1 attempt to pass each questionnaire; if you fail to reach an overall pass rate of 70% you will need to repeat the programme again (at an extra cost to you) in order to receive your course certificate.

 To complete the programme, you must work through all the modules (ie open each page), as well as attain the pass criteria for that programme.
-You may exit the programme and return later, using the 'bookmark & exit' button, when you log back in the programme, you will automatically be returned to the place you left off.
+You may exit the programme and return later, using the 'bookmark & exit' button, when you log back in the programme, you click resume and will automatically be returned to the place you left off.

 On completion / Passing of the programme, you will be able to return to your account and download and then print your course certificate automatically you will also be sent an email confirming your pass or failure status, along with appropriate instructions as to what to do next.